 Viennese coffee houses located throughout the city are excellent places to take a break and refuel.
 Handmade Imperial Torte and other sweet treats like Apfelstrudel (an apple-filled pastry) along with renowned Viennese Coffee will keep you fueled up while exploring the pedestrian-friendly city.

 Live like Royalty while you are in Vienna and stay at the Hotel Imperial, originally built from 1863 to 1865 as the private palace of Prince Philipp of Wuerttemberg.
 Families will appreciate the spacious suites and children’s amenities.
 Nancy of Luxe Travel Family

-The Domaine des Grottes de Han in the outskirts of Dinant has several things to do including a huge wildlife park, a prehistoric museum, and more.
+The Domaine des Grottes de Han on the outskirts of Dinant has several things to do including a huge wildlife park, a prehistoric museum, and more.
 Don’t miss the canopy walk, a ropes course with a variety of bridges connected to the trees!
-My favorite thing is the magical video inside the cave – to witness a magical laser show, 110m beneath ground, projected on million years old stalactites & stalagmites – this will delight people of all age-groups.
+My favorite thing is the magical video inside the cave – to witness a magical laser show, 110m beneath the ground, projected on million-year-old stalactites & stalagmites – this will delight people of all age groups.
 My Travelogue by Bhushavali

 Denmark Vacation with Extended Family

 Copenhagen offers the perfect European holiday for extended family trips.
 Families will love the variety of attractions, relaxed atmosphere, and reliable transportation throughout the city.